tramontini/python_class_google/README.md

-# python_class_google
+# Python Class Google
-Repo to save the exercises from &lt;a href="https://developers.google.com/edu/python/"> Google Python Class &lt;/a>.
+Repo to save the exercises from <a href="https://developers.google.com/edu/python/"> Google Python Class </a>.
 To review some of the python concepts.